mkicjn/paraforth/README.md

     [ ."
 Hello, world!" cr  bye ]

+The core also exits on EOF, so ^D is typically a more convenient way to exit from the REPL than typing `[ bye ]`.

-Note that due to the interaction between `cat`, standard input, and the pipe to paraforth, you will need to hit enter once paraforth terminates before returning to the terminal.
+Note that due to the interaction between `cat`, standard input, and the pipe to paraforth, you may need to hit enter once paraforth terminates before returning to the terminal.
 The loader script can also be run with no arguments for additional details.

 More example code is available in the [examples](examples) and [src](src) directories.